 There may be other use cases for MemberiumPay, but we’ve designed it with this purpose in mind.
 Selling online courses and memberships.

-If you’re using Memberium already with ActiveCampaign or Keap, MemberiumPay is perfect since it already integrates directly with both CRMs.
-You can apply an ActiveCamapign or Keap tags to any contact after purchase or cancellation to trigger automation.
+If you’re using Memberium already with ActiveCampaign, MemberiumPay is perfect since it already integrates directly with both CRMs.
+You can apply an ActiveCamapign tags to any contact after purchase or cancellation to trigger automation.

 If you want customers to be able to quickly make a purchase, manage their own accounts to update billing details, and be able to set all of this up in less than a hour, MemberiumPay is a good fit.

 MemberiumPay is not designed for sites with advanced needs.
 For example, if you sell a physical product and need to charge for shipping or collect a shipping address, MemberiumPay’s order forms won’t support this.

 MemberiumPay also does not support collecting sales tax or VAT.
 You will need to build this into your pricing if you’re required to collect it.
 Since tax is oftentimes based on the buyers’ location, advanced systems are required to determine what tax should be assessed.